 We expect participants to follow these rules at all conference and workshop venues and conference-related social events, in person as well as online: preceding, during, and immediately following the conference.

 Debate and Open Season

-CAST and TiCCA are known for encouraging open, vigorous discussions and debate.
+CAST is known for encouraging open, vigorous discussions and debate.
 We want to preserve those opportunities for discussion, even if they might sometimes be contentious.
 By clearly spelling out our code, we hope to help increase participation in discussions and debate.
-All ideas are worthy of examination and testing, and CAST/TiCCA is designed to provide a forum to do just that.
+All ideas are worthy of examination and testing, and CAST is designed to provide a forum to do just that.

 Speaking at CAST means you will be asked questions about your presentation, and some of them may be tough.
 If you participate in a discussion following a talk (Open Season), someone may disagree with you, perhaps vigorously.
 Unless you are a speaker, participation in these discussions is optional.